way76/stonemnsetup/README.md

 ***Step 3***
 * Re-open your local wallet.
+* Make sure the VPS Masternode fully synced, you can verify this by typing "stonecoin-cli getinfo" without quotes.
 * In wallet main window, click on the Masternodes tab "My masternodes"
 * Click start all in the masternodes tab or right click the masternode and click "Start-alias".
 ***